VikasHBishnoi/Forest-Fire-Detection/README.md

 ## Conclusion

 In this project, we successfully built a CNN model for detecting forest fires with a high accuracy of 95%.
 The trained model is saved as "model.pkl" for future use.

-For more details, refer to the code and comments in the provided files.